chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 (TI-84 is recommended).
 The use of such calculators may be required for certain homework problems.
 However, all the quizzes and exams are designed so that no calculator will be needed.
-Therefore calculators or any smart devices with Internet capabilities are not allowed on any of the quizzes and exams.
+Therefore, calculators or any smart devices with Internet capabilities are not allowed on any of the quizzes and exams.

 ### Reading tests

 After reading the textbook, you need to complete a short reading test through the Blackboard system.
-__No late submission will be accepted__.
+__Late submission will receive lower scores__.
 However, a missing reading test may be excused if valid reasons (military assignments, medical issues, family emergency, etc) and _proper documentation_ are provided _in advance_.